pepollms/tracker/_doc/op_1_introduction.md

 The Pre-Election Poll Monitoring System keeps track of the number of voters who would prefer to vote for a candidate.
 The numbers are then compared to the voting population to determine the likelyhood of winning the election.

+To support keeping track of performance milestone or achievment, the system also monitors a target count of voters who would prefer to vote for a candidate.
+The voter and target counts are monitored per precinct, the smallest voting jurisdiction in the Philippines.

 ## System Overview {#chapter-software-system-overview}